-In retroactive jealousy at the beginning of a new relationship, one partner is jealous of their partners previous love affairs and relationships.
+In retroactive jealousy, at the beginning of a new relationship, one partner is jealous of their partner’s past relationships and previous love affairs.

 ‘Even as I meet a new person I am jealous of the people they have known before me.
+I start to have intrusive thoughts, it interferes with my mental health.
 I can’t help myself.
 When they start to speak about their friends or previous partners I can feel it start up.
 The sense of worry and then jealous feelings.
 I really struggle to keep them to myself.’’

 Retroactive jealousy and projecting insecurity

 One way of understanding the experience of retroactive jealousy is; that the individual is projecting fears and experiences from their own previous experiences onto new relationships.

 In the past, the person may have been overwhelmed by experiences of insecurity or may have experienced a traumatic degree of insecurity involving the feeling that they were being overlooked in favour of another person.